Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

 Kill:AddSwitch("Auto Punch", function(value)
     AutoPunchToggle = value  -- Update the AutoPunch toggle state if AutoPunchToggle then
-        -- If AutoPunch is turned on, ensure that the punch tool is equipped and used else
+        -- Ensure the Punch tool is equipped and used when toggled on local player = game.Players.LocalPlayer
+        punchTool = player.Backpack:FindFirstChild("Punch")
+        if punchTool then
+            -- Equip the Punch tool if it's not already equipped if not player.Character:FindFirstChildOfClass("Tool") then
+                punchTool.Parent = player.Character
+            end
+        end
+    else
-        -- If AutoPunch is turned off, stop using the punch tool (remove it) if punchTool then
+        -- If AutoPunch is turned off, move the Punch tool back to the Backpack if punchTool then
-            punchTool.Parent = game.Players.LocalPlayer.Backpack  -- Move it back to the backpack if disabled
+            punchTool.Parent = game.Players.LocalPlayer.Backpack
         end
     end
 end)